RougeWare/Swift-Drawing-Tools/README.md

 ## Context Sugar ##

 The first tool in this package is some syntactic sugar around `CGContext`.
 This lets you discard the boilerplate and get down to what really matters.
-For example:
+For example, if you wanted to draw a color swatch:

 ### With Drawing Tools: ###
 ```swift
 import DrawingTools
 import CrossKitTypes
 import RectangleTools

 extension NativeImage {
     static func swatch(color: NativeColor, size: CGSize = .one) throws -> NativeImage {